-- Consider your stroke type.
-There are three main types of strokes: the straight back and through stroke, the arc stroke, and the clout stroke.
-You’ll want to choose a putter that’s best suited for your particular stroke type.
+- Consider your stroke style.
+There are three main styles of strokes: the straight back and through stroke, the arc stroke, and the clout stroke.
+You’ll want to choose a putter that’s best suited for your particular stroke style.

 - Consider the weight of the putter.
 Heavier putters are more stable on short puts, while lighter ones are better for longer ones.
 Try several different weights until you find one that hits the sweet spot and feels comfortable in your hands.